 Under the anxiety spectrum of mental health disorders there are several ways that anxiety might manifest.
 Among these, the most common anxiety disorders include:

-Generalized Anxiety Disorder (GAD).
+- Generalized Anxiety Disorder (GAD).
 GAD is characterized by extreme worry that is out of proportion to the situation.
-The exaggerated and chronic worrying can result in an inability to function at basic daily tasks, and physical ailments, such as headache, stomach problems, and muscle tension.
+The exaggerated and chronic worrying can result in an inability to focus or function at basic daily tasks, and physical ailments, such as headache, stomach problems, and muscle tension.

 What Causes an Anxiety Disorder?

 Certain medical conditions, or the medications used to treat them, can invoke anxiety symptoms.
 These might include heart disease, diabetes, thyroid issues, respiratory diseases, or substance abuse.
 Once a medical condition is ruled out as the cause of anxiety, other factors can be considered as factors.
 These might include:

 - Genetics.
 A family history of anxiety disorders increases one’s chance of also developing one.